 Step 2 – The Loot

 I dug through some old things I had.
-Lucky, I had a treasure chest from when I was a kid, and some other souvenirs and gifts.
+Luckily, I had a treasure chest from when I was a kid, and some other souvenirs and gifts.
 I found an old, worn-down wallet and I filled it with some old bills and coins from past travels.
-Money from Indonesia, Vietnam, China, Greece, Mexico, Indonesia and various currencies from Central America.
-Also, there’s some sand in 2 boxes: white from Cancun, Mexico and black from Costa Rica.
+Money from Indonesia, Vietnam, China, Greece, Mexico, Indonesia, and various currencies from Central America.
+Also, there’s some sand in 2 boxes: white from Cancun, Mexico, and black from Costa Rica.
 Finally an ornate pen and some crystals I bought from the local crystal shop.
 (That’s right, Maui has plenty of them.)

 Step 3 – Prepping the Hunt